 ENACOM (Ente Nacional de Comunicaciones), formerly known as AFTIC and CNC, is the new telecommunications regulatory agency in Argentina which was created in 2015.
 Products that utilize technologies such as Radio Frequency, Cellular, or Satellite require ENACOM type approval and certification to be commercialized in Argentina.

 Most products require testing in Argentina, and typically one to three samples are needed depending on the device.
 Modular and System approval may be possible depending on the characteristics of the equipment.

 Local representation is required for ENACOM certification and LARCG can provide Cert Holder Services if you don’t have a presence in Argentina.

-Argentina has a few restricted frequency bands such as the 800MHz band and UWB’s.
+Argentina has a few restricted frequency bands such as the 800MHz band and some Ultra-Wide Band frequencies.
 LARCG can help identify what technologies and frequencies are allowed for use in Argentina.

 WiFi, Bluetooth Devices